 9. Get Some Extra Sweat Protection

 If you can’t live without coffee or just want an extra layer of sweat defense, try a sweat proof undershirt.
-Thompson Tees contain an underarm barrier that absorbs sweat and releases it as vapor — so you literally forget you’re sweating.
-Whether coffee makes you sweat just a little bit more or leaves you drenched, Thompson Tees can help.
+Thompson Tees contain a patented underarm barrier that absorbs sweat and releases it as vapor — so you don't even realize you’re sweating.
+You'll never have to worry about coffee making you sweat again!